Combodo/iTop/readme.txt

 #906 iTop gets locked with OnInsert plugin.
 Better way to handle the lock in order to prevent duplicates in the numbering of Tickets.
 Note that the iTopMutex now supports re-entrance inside the same PHP page.
 #927 Detect IE7 (or compatibility mode) and warn the user that the application cannot be used with such browsers.
 #951 Properly display localized values for ENUMs in the data model view.
+#955 Translated the label "Open Requests" in the welcome menu
 Completed the Portuguese translation (Brazil), provided in december... (by Marco Tulio?) - modules updated: attachments, change, incident, request and request/ITIL, service for providers
 Portal + templates: Bug fix = when the user selects a template, then go back to select a service for which no template applies, he still gets the tempate fields in the final form.
 Added a helper function to get an icon stored as an ormDocument: ormDocument::GetDownloadURL